-Guidance on the length of time you wear the brace and how much movement you are allowed, will be decided by your consultant, and discussed with the physiotherapist.
+Guidance on the length of time you wear the brace and how much movement you are allowed, will be decided by the medical and therapy team.

 It usually takes 6 to 12 weeks to return to normal activities of daily living and up to 12-24 weeks to return to full sporting activities.
 Often, no surgery is needed following this injury.
 If other structures have been injured or if the kneecap continues to dislocate, it may be necessary to consider surgery.
 This will be discussed with the orthopaedic consultant.